KoanShrug/thingsToLookAt/README.md

 # thingsToLookAt
-This is an opus of projects I have created.
+This is a composition of projects I have created.